Home / Coffee Knowledge / How do I set the grinder to a specialty espresso?

 Specialty Espresso Leica:

-To get the most out of a light roasted specialty espresso made from dense beans, you should grind it very finely.
+To unlock the potential of a lightly roasted specialty espresso, which consists of dense beans, you should really grind very fine.

-We set our Anfim Practica espresso grinder to almost the finest grind, increasing the extraction time to 26 seconds.
+We set our Anfim Practica espresso grinder to almost the finest grind and thereby increased the extraction time to 26 seconds.

-The coffee was now round and sweet, with the acidity integrating very well with the smooth texture.
-We could now detect significantly more flavor notes, and the aftertaste was long and sweet.
+The coffee was now rounded, sweet, the acidity integrated very well into the soft texture.
+We could now detect significantly more flavor notes and the aftertaste was long and sweet.

 Traditional Espresso Dreispitz:

-Darker roasted coffees are generally more enjoyable when they're extracted for a shorter time .
-At just under 30 seconds, the Dreispitz is in a zone where the coffee is truly enjoyable.
+Darker roasted coffees are usually more enjoyable when they are extracted a little shorter.
+At just under 30 seconds, we are in a zone with the Dreispitz where the coffee is really enjoyable.

-We ground the coffee much coarser, extracted for 30 seconds, and the coffee now tasted completely different.
+We ground significantly coarser, extracted for 30 seconds, and the coffee tasted completely different.

-The coffee was much more balanced, with a bright acidity that positively brightened the coffee, supported by a much more substantial sweetness.
+The coffee was much more balanced, had a bright acidity, an acidity that positively brightened the coffee, supported by a lot of heavy sweetness.
 The texture was syrupy/creamy.

-On the left, we see 19g of Dreispitz in the portafilter, and on the right, we see 19g of Leica.
-The darker roast coffee (left) takes up significantly more volume in the portafilter.
+On the left, we see 19g of Dreispitz in the sieve, on the right, we see 19g of Leica.
+The darker roasted coffee (left) takes up significantly more volume in the portafilter.
 This makes it all the more important to work with scales and not rely on the naked eye.

-So, experiment, find out the limits of the grinder and the coffee, and only then evaluate the coffee.
-One thing we'll definitely take away from this: one size doesn't fit all when it comes to espresso settings.
+So, experiment, push the limits of the grinder and the coffee, and only then evaluate the coffee.
+But in any case, we take away: one size fits all does not apply to espresso settings.